LarsGJobloop/modul-d-fagplan/docs/notes/!Application in Components.md

 Other forms of state might not belong to a single component but to a group of components, like which part of a multi tab page is currently active.
 You also have state which is part of the whole application, like who is currently logged in.

 React provides the Context API for state that is shared between components and that seldom changes.
-If you have state that changes frequently and you want access to from multiple parts of your application you should try one of the more complex statemanagment libraries.
+If you have state that changes frequently and you want access to from multiple parts of your application you should try one of the more complex state management libraries.
 - [Zustand](https://github.com/pmndrs/zustand)
 - [Redux](https://react-redux.js.org/)